Jade Yorker

-Jade Scott Yorker (born June 16, 1985) is an American actor of film and television.
+Jade Scott Yorker is an American actor of film and television.
 Among his TV credits are Cosby, Third Watch and Law & Order.
 His most famous role is the role of William "Willie" Weathers in Gridiron Gang.

 He grew up in Manalapan Township, New Jersey and Manalapan High School.
 He later attended the Freehold Performing Arts Center, which furthered his training.